radarphp/Radar.Project/docs/middleware.md

 > N.b.: You should **always** return the _Response_ from your middleware logic.

+Remember that the _ServerRequest_ and _Response_ are **immutable**.
+Implicit in that is the fact that changes to the _ServerRequest_ are always transmitted to the `$next` handler but never to the previous one.

-Note that this logic chain means the _ServerRequest_ and _Response_ are subjected to two passes through each middleware handler: once on the way "in" through each handler via the `$next` invocation, and again on their way "out" from each handler via the `return` to the previous handler.
+Note also that this logic chain means the _ServerRequest_ and _Response_ are subjected to two passes through each middleware handler:

+- first on the way "in" through each handler via the `$next` handler invocation,
+- then on the way "out" from each handler via the `return` to the previous handler.

 For example, if the middleware queue looks like this: